fursman/NixOS/README.md

    # ADVANCED CONFIGURATION: To pass your GPU to a virtual server use .#server to rebuild your system with exclusive GPU access for your virtual machine.
    # NOTE: This option requires a second GPU to display your desktop environment and you must update your GPU address in the server.nix config.
    ```
+## Hyprland Environment User Manual

+Welcome to the Hyprland Environment!
+This manual provides detailed instructions on how to utilize the key combinations defined in your Hyprland configuration file.
+Each key combination is designed to enhance your productivity and streamline your desktop experience.
+Key Combinations and Their Functions

+Launching Applications:

+    Open Application Launcher: Press SUPER + RETURN to open Rofi, a program launcher that allows you to search for and launch applications installed on your system.
+    Terminal: Press SUPER + T to open Kitty, a fast, feature-rich, GPU-based terminal emulator.
+    Gaming: Press SUPER + G to launch Steam in Big Picture mode, providing an immersive gaming experience.
+    Web Browsing: Press SUPER + B to open Firefox, a free and open-source web browser.
+    File Management: Press SUPER + F to open Thunar, a fast and easy-to-use file manager.
+    Sound Settings: Press SUPER + A to open Pavucontrol, a PulseAudio volume control tool.
+    Code Editor: Press SUPER + C to launch Visual Studio Code, a source-code editor with support for debugging, syntax highlighting, intelligent code completion, snippets, and code refactoring.
+    Virtual Machines: Press SUPER + V to open Virt-manager, a desktop user interface for managing virtual machines.
+    Miscellaneous:
+        Lock Screen: Press SUPER + L to lock the screen using Swaylock, enhancing your system's security with various customization options.
+        Logout: Press SUPER + X to initiate a logout sequence with wlogout, a Wayland-based logout menu.
+        Voice Assistant: Press SUPER + SPACE to start a background assistant process, useful for voice-controlled commands and tasks.

+Window Management:

+    Kill Active Window: Press SUPER + Q to immediately close the active window.
+    Toggle Window Split: Press SUPER + J to toggle the active window's split orientation, optimizing your workspace layout.
+    Pseudo-Tiling: Press SUPER + P to enable pseudo-tiling mode, allowing windows to mimic tiling behavior without fully adhering to a tiling window manager's strict layout rules.

+Workspace Management:

+    Switching Workspaces: Press SUPER + [1-9,0] to switch between workspaces, offering a quick way to navigate across different groups of applications and windows.
+Workspace 1 through 9 are accessed through 1-9, and Workspace 10 is accessed with 0.
+    Moving Windows to Workspaces: Press SUPER + SHIFT + [1-9,0] to move the active window to a specific workspace, facilitating organized task management and a cleaner desktop environment.

+Focus Management:

+    Move Focus: Use SUPER + [left/right/up/down arrow] to move the focus between windows in the specified direction.
+This feature allows you to navigate between your open windows with ease, improving multitasking efficiency.

 ## What's Inside?